cozy/cozy-docs/src/documents/host/install.html.md

 tar -xvzf cozy-raspberrypi.im.tar.gz
 ```

-Then find where is mounted your SDCard, let's assume it is on */dev/sdc*,
+Next, find where is mounted your SDCard; let's assume it is on */dev/sdc*,
 then make a low level copy of the image to your card.

-WARNING: this operation will erase all previously data stored into the card.
+WARNING: this operation will erase all previously stored data into the card.

 ```bash
 sudo dd bs=4M if=/my/path/cozy-raspberry.im of=/dev/sdc
 ```

 Now insert the SD Card in your Raspberry Pi SD Card reader.
 Reboot your
-raspberry then you will be able to access to your Cozy through the port 443
+Raspberry, then you will be able to access to your Cozy through the port 443
 (https protocol).

 ## Virtualbox image